breatheco-de/knowledge-base/content/mentoring-sessions.md

 ## How many 1-on-1 mentorships do you have available?

-Depending on your program, you may have mentorships that range from 0 to unlimited.
+Depending on your program, you may have mentorships ranging from 0 to unlimited.
+Sometimes the number of mentorships automatically resets every month, and you get more, or sometimes, they don't reset on their own, and you may have to buy more if needed.

 You can find out how many mentorship sessions you have by clicking the following link, which will take you to [your profile subscriptions summary](https://4geeks.com/profile/subscriptions).